fommil/fpmortals/manuscript/under-review.md

 scala> for { i <- a } yield initial + i
 ~~~~~~~~

-or wrap the initial assignment
+or create an `Option` out of the initial assignment

 {lang="text"}
 ~~~~~~~~